a3-audio/a3-system/doc/user/moc.md

 ![[a3_systen_symbol_moc.png]]
 # A³ Motion usermanual
 A³ Motion is a Touch-Motion-Sampler for Audio-Live-Panning.
-It has a touchdisplay which lets you control audiosources as balls in listening area.
+It has a touchdisplay which lets you control audio-sources as balls in listening area.
 You can record and store motions on samplebanks.
-Map them on buttons to interact pause/play/oneshot in livesituations.
+Map them on buttons to interact pause/play/one-shot in live-situations.

 ## OVERVIEW:
 ### HARDWARE LAYOUT